xbench/xbench-docs/content/online-help/dialogs/main-window/qa.md

   more information about this feature.
 * Spell-checking issues

-From this window, you can execute the following checks:
+From this window, you can do these tasks:

 * Perform all checks selected in **Check Group** and **List of Checks** by clicking **Check Ongoing Translation**.